 Graphic of people pole-vaulting to get to a flag

 You’ve never met a marketer like Kevin Marasco.
-His passion for learning is embodied in his path to CMO at Zenefits – a B2B software platform, automating HR, payroll, benefits, and scheduling for small and mid-size businesses.
+His path to CMO at Zenefits embodies his passion for learning – a B2B software platform, automating HR, payroll, benefits, and scheduling for small and mid-size businesses.

 For the past 20 years, Kevin’s focus has been sales and marketing, specifically the go-to-market side, in leadership roles at various high-growth public and private B2B SaaS firms.
 With 10 capital raises, an S1 process, and 12 M&A deals behind him, you might say he’s done it all.